ashleybaxter/iamashley/_posts/2016-04-13-using-third-party-platforms-to-build-a-business.markdown

 * Selling a policy I had influence in creating
 * Building my own system to distribute it through

-The consequences of putting your livelihood in other platforms can be huge.
+The consequences of putting your trust in other platforms can be huge.

 <a href="http://arstechnica.com/business/2013/09/how-zynga-went-from-social-gaming-powerhouse-to-has-been/">A famous example is Zynga</a>, whose entire business model was built around publishing games on Facebook.
 Facebook changed its policies and Zynga's traffic fell substantially.